 Board View: This view allows the user to have a more day to day view of a Folder’s progress, helpful for Scrum Masters particularly as well as Product Owners.
 In addition, this view is essentially a Kanban board.

-Tasks in Multiple Lists: Keep track of your individual backlogs and add tasks to a specific Sprints for better organization and reporting.
+Tasks in Multiple Lists: Keep track of your individual backlogs and add tasks to specific Sprints for better organization and reporting.

 Want to learn more?